FREE COVID-19 Testing Sites

-You should get tested if you develop any symptoms of COVID-19, including fatigue, headache, muscle/body aches, fever, cough, sore/scratchy throat, congestion, loss of taste or smell, nausea, vomiting, or diarrhea—even if you think it may only be a cold or allergies.
+You should get tested right away if you develop any symptoms of COVID-19, including fatigue, headache, muscle/body aches, fever, cough, sore/scratchy throat, congestion, loss of taste or smell, nausea, vomiting, or diarrhea—even if you think it may only be a cold or allergies.

 Negative Test Result:

 If you test negative and have symptoms of COVID-19, consider testing again the next day, especially if your symptoms do not go away.
 Repeating the test within a few days, with at least 24 hours between tests, will increase the confidence that you are not infected.

 Positive Test Result:

 If you test positive, you have COVID-19 and should isolate from others and follow the isolation guidelines, wear a well fitted mask if you have contact with others, and avoid indoor gatherings.
 Do not get an additional PCR test.

 It is especially important that people who are at higher risk for developing severe illness from COVID-19 get tested.
 Risk factors for developing severe illness from COVID-19 include a number of common medical conditions, age over 50, or a compromised immune system.
 If you test positive, you may qualify for early treatment to reduce your risk of severe illness.

 How to Use a Self-Test

 Read the complete manufacturer’s instructions for use before using a test.
 Talk to a healthcare provider if you have questions about the test or your results.